This review of Metabolic Cooking will reveal you whether this is a helpful resource for organizing your meal plans.

 - It is written by knowledgeable authors with experience in fitness and nutrition

 - It is immediately available online – no need for shipping

 - It has a 60 day money back guarantee

 - It is not properly structured – there is no main manual but a collection of many different manuals

 - Working out and exercise are not included in the program, after all it is a recipe cookbook program

 Metabolic Cooking is a complete recipe cookbook with flexibility and ease of use in mind.
 Even though all macro nutrients are used in the recipes, it displays a protein emphasis to stimulate the Thermic Effect of Food in order to help burn even more calories.

-This key factor coupled with the personalized dieting profile and the variation in food intake to prevent metabolic slow down makes the Metabolic Cooking a sound and effective cookbook and nutritional plan for fat loss, maintenance or muscle building in an easy recipe package.
+This key factor coupled with the personalized dieting profile and the variation in food intake to prevent metabolic slow down makes the Metabolic Cooking a sound and effective cookbook and nutritional plan for fat loss and body weight maintenance in an easy recipe package.